 - Sharp, isolated nodding motions are usually just for communicative emphasis.

-- From a cultural standpoint outside of our Western one, some nodding motions don’t necessarily mean “Yes”, nor do some side head motions necessarily mean “No”.
+- From a cultural standpoint outside of our Western one, some nodding motions don’t necessarily mean “Yes,” nor do some side head motions necessarily mean “No.”

 Throat clearing and swallowing

 Throat clearing and swallowing after answering a question are innocuous.
 Before answering a question, however, is a pretty clear signal.
-On a physiological level, the question may have prompted increased discomfort or anxiety.
-Hence the dry throat and/or mouth.

 Hiding the mouth or eyes

-There is apparently a subconscious tendency to avert both eye contact and visual exposure of the mouth when attempting to deceive.
-Whether that’s simply turning away, to the inherently more guilty shielding with hands.
 Similarly, closing one’s eyes to portray deeper reflection for a question that does not require as such is another dead giveaway.
 This all stems from the discomfort with the impending reaction to what the deceiver knows to be false.
-On the adverse, far too much eye contact may be a means of overcompensating.

 Always watch the hands

-Body language consistently betrays you when it comes to telling a porky pie.
-Biting or licking the lips, sure.
-Eye movement, as we’ve previously established.
-But the hands are something else that seems to… wander.
-Like some of the previous signs, the spike in anxiety triggers the autonomic nervous system to dissipate said anxiety.
+Like some of the aforementioned signs, the spike in anxiety triggers the autonomic nervous system to dissipate said anxiety.
 This drains blood from the surface of the face, ears, and extremities, causing the deceiver to feel cold or itchy.

-Naturally, the hands will go to work.
-A tug of the ears, a scratch of the chin, wringing of hands.
 Furthermore, there’s the matter of grooming gestures to make oneself not only look more presentable, but to feel more comfortable in the immediate environment.
 Brushing hair back, adjusting clothing, polishing glasses, wiping down with a handkerchief.

 Tidying up the immediate environment is another form of grooming gestures.
 Fiddling with whatever’s on the desk.
 Rotating a glass of water.
 Even straightening the way a phone is sitting.